rodrigoeduardo/share-your-best/README.md

 <br />

 share your best! is an application built by [me](https://github.com/rodrigoeduardo/) which aims to authenticate an user and get their most listened songs, artists and playlists from Spotify!
-Then, it'll be able to share good music taste on Instagram, Twitter, Facebook and other social networks!
+Then, it'll be able to share good taste in music on Instagram, Twitter, Facebook and other social networks!

 ## 🚀 Built With